-Join us on this self-guided tour inside examples new and old of gentle densification on heritage properties.
-In 2016, we visit six lane homes all built behind existing homes, including one built as part of the restoration of the Walter and Mary Lee Chan house.
+Thank you to everyone who joined us for the 8th annual self-guided tour inside examples new and old of gentle densification on heritage properties.
+In 2016, we visited six lane homes all built behind existing homes, including one built as part of the restoration of the Walter and Mary Lee Chan house.
 Walter and Mary Lee were instrumental in the fight to save Strathcona during the 1960s when plans to build a freeway threatened to demolish much of the neighbourhood.
-We will also get inside five other examples of great design in small spaces.
+We also saw inside five other examples of great design in small spaces.
 All the laneway homes show how these tiny residences can be part of the conservation of a character neighbourhood, by allowing families to stay together and offering space for new families to move in.
-This tour offers an exceptional chance to explore the options available, both current and historic, in different residential zones.
-Experts in the financing and building of lane homes will be on site to answer any questions you may have.
+The tour offers an exceptional chance to explore the options available, both current and historic, in different residential zones and offers a chance to chat with experts in the financing and building of lane homes.

 Are you interested in taking a VHF house tour but not sure what to expect?
 Read our First Timer’s Guide to House Tours here.

 Do you or someone you know live in a house that may be a good fit for one of our tours?
 We are continually searching for great examples of heritage or character, mid-century modern design, sympathetic lane homes behind heritage homes, or renovated Vancouver Specials to open on our tours.
 If you’d like to know more, or have your home considered for inclusion on a future tour, contact us 604 264 9642 or by email.

 Laneway housing is not a new idea in Vancouver.
 It can be seen in Vancouver’s historic neighbourhoods dating back as far as the 1890s.
 More recently infills have shown potential to be a positive tool in heritage conservation.